fishcus/KAP-manual/en/query/basic_query.en.md

 > Note: In production, it is more common to connect Kyligence Enterprise via a programming interface, like Rest API or ODBC/JDBC.
 However Kyligence Enterprise also provides a query UI to facilitate simple SQL ability mostly for demo and testing.

-To run a query, first select the `Kylin_Sample_1` project, and then go to the "Insight" page.
+To run a query, first select the *learn_kylin* project, and then go to the **Insight** page.
 Find a big input box where you can enter SQL according to the relational data model.
-Click "Submit" button to run a query.Below is a few SQL examples and their result.
+Click **Submit** button to run a query.Below is a few SQL examples and their result.

 ### Row Count of a Single Table